 We guide you through the submission process, ensuring your application is filed correctly and on time to avoid unnecessary delays.

 If you apply on time, you can continue to study in Canada under the same conditions while waiting for a decision.
-If you finish your studies earlier than planned, your permit will expire 90 days after your official program completion date.
+If you finish your studies earlier than planned, your permit will automatically become invalid 90 days after your official program completion date.

-To study in Canada, most foreign nationals need a study permit, but there are some exceptions, such as short-term students, family of foreign officials, and registered Indigenous people in Canada.
+To study in Canada, most foreign nationals need a study permit, but there are some exceptions, such as short-term students, family of foreign officials, and young dependent children accompanying their parents in Canada.

-When planning to study in Quebec, you must obtain a Quebec Acceptance Certificate (CAQ) from the Government of Quebec.
-Your school can provide guidance on the application process for the CAQ.
+When planning to study in Quebec, you must obtain a Quebec Acceptance Certificate (CAQ) from the Government of Quebec before you can submit your study permit application.

 Most students who are not required to have a PAL or TAL must still get a CAQ to study in Quebec, with only a few exceptions.